Stockton assistant coach Bob Hutchings dies after a basketball life that took him around the world

 Hutchings played professionally in Holland and then enlisted in the Army.
 He ended up being stationed at the U.S. Military Academy at West Point.
 Hutchings worked in the school’s athletic department and played basketball and other sports.
 That’s how he met Krzyzewski.

 After his two years at Army, Hutchings left to be an assistant for the Saudi Arabian national team.
-He returned to South Jersey in the 1980s, coaching the Bridgeton boys from 1981-87.
+He returned to South Jersey in the 1980s and coached the Bridgeton boys from 1981-87.
 He went 91-57 and won the Cape-Atlantic League championship in 1987.
-Hutchings also was the head men’s coach at Cumberland County College from 1999-2004.
+Hutchings also was the head men’s coach at Cumberland County College from 1999 to 2004.

+He was in the 17th year of his third stint with Stockton, his 26th season overall with the Ospreys, the university said.
+He coached under Joe Carideo in 1979 and later for eight years under Gerry Matthews during the 1990s.
+He rejoined Matthews' staff in 2006 and had worked under Bittner since 2016.
+During his Stockton career, the team won eight New Jersey Athletic Conference championships and reached the NCAA Tournament 13 times, including the 2009 Division III championship game and a run to the Sweet 16 last season.

 In addition to his experiences in Holland and Saudi Arabia, Hutchings coached in or gave clinics in several other countries, including Mexico and Ireland.
 He coached a U.S. under-19 team in the United World Games in Klagenfurt, Austria, in 2015.